Ravi19911992/Relax_Inc_Take_Home_Challenge/README.md

 In this take home challenge, I analyzed takehome user data for an anonymous company, and found factors that were important in deciding the future user adoption.

 # Relax_challenge.ipynb
-Ultimate_technologies_Take_Home.ipynb file consists of the solutions for this
+Relax_challenge.ipynb file consists of the solutions for this